Visiting the Historic Sights and Christmas Market in Rothenburg ob der Tauber, Germany

 During the Christmas Market season, the windows on the second floor of Town Hall are decorated by local school classes and youth groups to create an Advent calendar.
 Don’t forget to look up!

-Above photos: Rothenburg Tourism Office (left); Town Hall (right)
+Above photos: Rothenburg Tourism Office (center); Town Hall (left and right)

 Käthe Wohlfahrt Store